-6.7 Re-validation of test methods/procedures
+5.7 Re-validation of test methods/procedures

-An Approved Laboratory must re-validate the specified test methods it uses should there be a change to it (for example, a change to the test method specified in PAS 100 / PAS 110 or an improvement to the test method made by the method owner).
+An Approved Laboratory must re-validate the specified test methods it uses as necessary.
+For example, a change to the test method specified in PAS 100 / PAS 110, an improvement to the test method made by the method owner or test performance monitoring an Approved Laboratory.
 The responsibility for validating the test method and using an appropriate validation method lies with the Approved Laboratory.
-See recommended procedures described in section 6.6.
+See recommended procedures described in section 5.6.